-Today’s sophisticated cybercriminals are capable of breaking through even the toughest security barriers.
-And healthcare is one of their prime targets, making up more than one-third of all attacks in 2016, according to IBM’s X-Force Threat Intelligence Index 2017.
+Sophisticated cybercriminals are capable of breaking through even the toughest security barriers.
+Healthcare is one of their prime targets, making up more than one-third of all attacks in 2016, according to IBM’s X-Force Threat Intelligence Index 2017.

 Healthcare organizations are in desperate need of a data center solution that provides stronger security against data breaches, simplification, compliance and fast access to needed records.